PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 Constantly innovating and exploring new ideas and opportunities.
 Exploration includes things captured by terms such as search, variation, risk taking, experimentation, play, flexibility, discovery, innovation

-organic structures, loosely coupled systems, path breaking, improvisation, autonomy and chaos, and emerging markets and technologies
+ >> &rarr; organic structures, loosely coupled systems, path breaking, improvisation, autonomy and chaos, and emerging markets and technologies

 ---